 She cycled her vision overlay, turning off her thermal imaging in exchange for sonar.
 The rumbling echo of battle helped paint a grainy, but detailed picture of everything within arm’s reach.
 Even twenty meters out the nuanced layers of the hall were clear, including the outline of another door into the cargo hold.

+Her head ached with the effort of foregoing orders.
 The actuator for the door didn’t respond when she pressed her hand against it.
-The lightless bulb beside it was green to indicate the air pressure on each side was relatively equal, but it had no power.
+Its lightless bulb was green to indicate the air pressure on each side was relatively equal, but it had no power.
 That meant those inside were trapped.
-She sensed them, the other soldiers, their groggy perceptions and pained awakenings, their confusion.
-It mirrored the agony she had endured to get here.
+She sensed them, the other soldiers, their pained awakenings, their confusion.
+It mirrored the agony she had endured to get this far.

 Leaning against the actuator, she tried to slide it up and out of the way to access the manual control panel.
-Her hands slipped off, beating into the wall beside it, cracking the knuckles on her hands.
+Her hands slipped off, cracking knuckles on the wall above it.
 She flinched and pulled away.
 The actuator hadn’t budged.
-Her syntax-wrapped hands were oily.
+Her syntex-wrapped hands were covered in oil of some kind.
 She couldn’t see what it was, but felt the smooth ease by which her fingers glided over her palms.
-Hydraulic fluid.
+Hydraulic fluid?
+It didn’t matter.
 This door was dead.

 Go back.
 That was her first thought.

 She looked ahead, hopeful that another cargo bay door stood closer than an exit.
-A wide strip of blue light studded the trail of tiny bulbs only ten meters ahead.
+A wide strip of bright blue dots studded the floor along the trail of tiny bulbs only ten meters ahead.
 A gravity well.
-She turned her shoulder to it, closing her eyes.
+She turned her shoulder to it, closing her eyes, wishing she hadn’t seen it.

 Her hands trembled at the mere thought of disobeying.
 Obedience to orders was guaranteed through the generation and forced release of hormones in the brain.
 Her embedded chipsets made it possible, one of a thousand augmentations that made her such an effective soldier.